 Black pepper is absent from this dressing recipe and most other dressing recipes on this site.
 Unlike salt, which has no flavor itself but significantly enhances the flavor of other ingredients, black pepper has its own distinct flavor.
 It is a spice that should be thoughtfully added to recipes when needed.
 Treat black pepper as an optional table condiment that people can add to their final dish if they want, rather than an automatic, somewhat mindless, addition during cooking to a recipe.

-To make any other version of this salad, you will fill in these blanks, some suggestions included:
+To make any other version of this salad, you will fill in these blanks, here are the best ideas:

-- Cheese.
-Feta is always the favorite, the funk particularly complementary to sweet fruit, but any salty, fresh to semi-firm cheese works like goat cheese and ricotta salata.
+Cheese.
+Feta is always the favorite, the funk particularly complementary to sweet fruit, but any salty, fresh to semi-firm cheese works

-- Dressing.
-High acid, sweet dressing like Balsamic Vinaigrette, Hot Honey Balsamic, or Ginger Basil pesto Vinaigrette
+Dressing.
+High acid, sweet dressing like Balsamic Vinaigrette in the recipe below, super simple Apple Cider Vinaigrette, Hot Honey Balsamic, or the lemoniest Lemon Vinaigrette

 Best Dressing for Strawberry Salad